KronosThePlanetEater/Rutgers-Health-Hack-2024/README.md

 # Verify CUDA and cuDNN Installation
 python -c "import torch; print('CUDA available:', torch.cuda.is_available()); print('cuDNN version:', torch.backends.cudnn.version()); print('CUDA device count:', torch.cuda.device_count()); print('CUDA device name:', torch.cuda.get_device_name(0) if torch.cuda.is_available() else 'No CUDA device')"

+# Testing
+First run the bert.py file so that it can download any need information from (https://huggingface.co/medicalai/ClinicalBERT) without running into any major issues. <br />
+Then run clinical_bert_test.py as a demo test to make sure that the AI model is functioning properly. <br />

+# Running
+To run our summarizing script, run